missionpinball/mpf-docs/howto/controller_hardware/pololu_maestro.rst

-The Pololu Maestro servo controllers can accept speed and acceleration settings which specify how fast the servo moves to the new position, and how (or whether) it accelerates and deccelerates when starting and stopping.
+The Pololu Maestro servo controllers can accept speed and acceleration settings which specify how fast the servo moves to the new position, and how (or whether) it accelerates and decelerates when starting and stopping.

 These settings have not been implemented in MPF.
 (They're not hard, we just haven't done it.)
 So if you need them, contact us and we'll add them.)